 Table of Contents

-Photo of a full view of the Armenian Church in Old Dhaka
+- The Construction of the Armenian Church in Dhaka

 A full view of the Armenian Church in Old Dhaka. ©Photo Credit: Raw Hasan